 - Pre-heat oven or toaster oven to 385°F.

 - Line a baking sheet with foil or parchment paper and group the cups very close together so they don’t fan out into fillo discs as they cook.
 I use a small baking sheet when I’m only making a few and a large one when we’re making these for a family brunch!

 - Use cooked veggies if you prefer them soft, or grab your favorite raw veggies if you like the crunch.
 I usually have a boatload of leftovers in my fridge so I love using them up in these little breakfast bites!
 I consider it foodie upcycling, hah!

-- Whisk together your egg and half and half [see below for subsitutions] and set aside.
+- Whisk together your egg and half and half [see below for subsitutions] very well and set aside.
 I use a little hand-cranked mixer on mine but you can do this by hand as well.
 Whisking til frothy will help this pour the easiest for ya!

 - Top with cheese and your favorite toppings.

-While you’re at it, pick up a few extra packages of fillo cups [you can find them in your freezer aisle by the pie dough] and make these no-bake chocolate coconut baklava bites too!
+While you’re at it, pick up a few extra packages of fillo cups (you can find them in your freezer aisle by the pie crust) and make these no-bake chocolate coconut baklava bites too!